Bars and other businesses quickly reopen in Wisconsin — for now

 The conservative majority of the Wisconsin Supreme Court late Wednesday afternoon ruled that the “safer at home” order from Democratic Gov. Tony Evers was invalid and threw it out effective immediately.
 The order forces Evers to work with the GOP-controlled Legislature on a new plan, a process that could take weeks; the two sides were meeting Thursday morning.

+Meanwhile, several bars in Superior and around the state were quick to open after months of locked doors.

+Keith Kern headed down to Jimmy’s Saloon in Superior to sanitize and get everything in order Wednesday night and was open Thursday morning.

-“I think it’s a start in the right direction — it’s where we need to go,” said Keith Kern, district director for the Wisconsin Tavern League and owner of Jimmy’s Saloon in Superior.
+“I think it’s a start in the right direction — it’s where we need to go,” said Kern, district director for the Wisconsin Tavern League and owner of Jimmy’s Saloon.
 “We’re going to be able to show the community and people who think we shouldn’t be able to open … that safety is our top concern.”

 “We will be taking proper precautions with limited capacity, sanitizing, and social distancing to keep our customers and staff safe,” the bar wrote on Facebook.